ibm-cloud-docs/cloud-databases/howto-provisioning.md

 ### Additional flags and parameters

 The `--service-endpoints` flag allows you to specify which types [Service Endpoints](/docs/services/cloud-databases?topic=cloud-databases-service-endpoints) on your deployment.
 Its default is that connections to your deployment can be made from the public network.
+Possible values are 'public', 'private', 'public-and-private'.

 The `service-instance-create` command supports a `-p` flag, which allows [additional parameters](#list-of-additional-parameters) to be passed to the provisioning process.
 The parameters are in JSON format.
 Some parameters values are CRNs (Cloud Resource Name), which uniquely identifies a resource in the cloud.
 All parameter names and values are passed as strings.